 Harriet Jacobs

-Harriet Jacobs was an African-American writer whose autobiography, Incidents in the Life of a Slave Girl, published, depicted sexual violence experienced by enslaved Black women and widened the range of issues discussed with abolition.
+Harriet Jacobs was an African-American writer whose published autobiography, Incidents in the Life of a Slave Girl, depicted the sexual violence experienced by enslaved Black women, expanding the range of issues discussed within abolition.

 Ericka Hart

 It would be disheartening not to include a mentor of mine in this list of sexual liberators.
-Ericka Hart is a kinky, poly, cancer-warrior, activist and sexuality educator.
-Dismantling the ways that systemic patriarchy and anti-black standards of beauty affect our everyday lives, Ericka is shifting ingrained cultural modes and attitudes on chronic illness.
+Ericka Hart is a kinky, poly cancer warrior; activist; and sexuality educator.
+By dismantling the ways that systemic patriarchy and anti-Black standards of beauty affect our everyday lives, Ericka is shifting ingrained cultural modes and attitudes on chronic illness.
 She posits visibility as vital to any radically inclusive movement towards equity.
 But it is her work on the medical and industrial complex that forces us to see our institutions and systems of care as complicit in the perpetuation of illness in marginalised communities.
-Unabashedly centring and sentient such that queer, trans black, brown, and femme voices are not lost among the drone of scholarly research less skilled than Hart herself, she brought academia to the places it refuses to go.
+Unabashedly centring and sentient, ensuring that queer, trans, Black, brown and femme voices are not lost among the drone of scholarly research less skilled than herself, Hart brought academia to the places it refused to go.

-Now, remember that these people are far and few between all the other prominent figures who are out there fighting and have fought for sexual liberation.
-The history and sexual liberation in itself are a fluid motion and show up in many ways; several movements, lives, literature, and thoughts have been attacked with the erasure or have been diluted with other ideas to change the perception of what it is.
-It takes a great deal of courage to step into sexual liberation; it takes an even greater deal to pass that history forward.
-Now that you know this history, these people’s names, go out and continue the narrative.
+Now, remember that these people are few and far between all the other prominent figures who are out there who have joined the fight for sexual liberation.
+The history and concept of sexual liberation are fluid and manifest in various ways; several movements, lives, literature and thoughts have faced erasure or dilution with other ideas to alter the perception of what it is.
+Stepping into sexual liberation requires a great deal of courage, and passing that history forward demands an even greater deal.
+Now that you know this history and these people’s names, go out and continue the narrative.

-So the next time you grab for that favourite porn scene, lube bottle, flogger, or your partner’s ass.
-Give a little shoutout to those who helped make that reach possible.
-The next time you have the urge to patronise sex workers, attend a sexuality workshop with educators like myself, or attend dungeon events, know that we would not be able to without the existence of sexual liberators.
+The next time you reach for that favourite porn scene, lube bottle, flogger or your partner’s ass, give a little shoutout to those who helped make that reach possible.
+The next time you have the urge to patronise sex workers, attend a sexuality workshop with educators like myself or attend dungeon events, know that we would not be able to without the existence of sexual liberators.

-Shanae Adams – Shanae “HonestlyNae” Adams, MA, LPCC, CIGT, serves her community in various ways, including therapist, educator, and sex-positive enthusiast.
-Her mission is sexuality normalisation, explanation, and melanated representation.
+Shanae “HonestlyNae” Adams, MA, LPCC, CIGT, serves her community in various ways, including therapist, educator, and sex-positive enthusiast.
+Her mission is sexuality normalisation, explanation and melanated representation.
 Her passion revolves around the liberation of embracing sexuality.
-She is known for dynamic workshops, sex-positive mindset, and eliminating the “taboo” surrounding sex and sexuality.
+She is known for dynamic workshops, a sex-positive mindset and efforts to eliminate the “taboo” surrounding sex and sexuality.

 Follow Shanae on Instagram @HonestlyNae or visit her website www.honestlynae.com